ardalis/ardalis-com-gatsby/src/pages/blog/support-for-value-objects-in-csharp.md

 share: true
 ---

-As someone who uses many [Domain-Driven Design patterns](https://www.pluralsight.com/courses/domain-driven-design-fundamentals) in my .NET code, I've long wanted to have built-in immutable [value objects](https://deviq.com/value-object/) in C#.
+So, as someone who uses many [Domain-Driven Design patterns](https://www.pluralsight.com/courses/domain-driven-design-fundamentals) in my .NET code, I've long wanted to have built-in immutable [value objects](https://deviq.com/value-object/) in C#.
 Value objects have a few characteristics:

 - They're immutable.
 You can't change their state.
 - Their state is fully set when they're created.
 Because, they're immutable once created.